 Worcester v.
-Georgia deals with Georgia state laws that were passed in the middle of the 1800s.
+Georgia deals with Georgia state laws.
 These laws were passed following an agreement reached between the Cherokee tribe and the state government of Georgia.
 The laws instituted a prohibition of non-Indians from living in Indian territories.
 Only Non-Native Americans with special permission from the government were allowed to live on these lands.

 Worcester v.
 Georgia: The Case Profile

 Worcester v.
 Georgia began on February 20th of 1832.
 The case was filed by Worcester who claimed that his family’s forced removal was a violation of his constitutional rights.
 He believed the state of Georgia overstepped their boundaries, for they did not maintain jurisdiction to enforce the law within the Native land.
 Worcester v.
 Georgia was decided on March 3rd of 1832 by the United States Supreme Court.